Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Prefetch-Based Side Channel Attacks

 \subsection{Prefetch+\textbf{Re}load Attack}

 In this attack, we assume that the attacker controls two threads named \textit{Trojan} and \textit{Spy}.
-Trojan and Spy should be located on different cores which are also both different than the victim's core, i.e. Trojan, Spy, and the victim all run on different cores with each other.
-As mentioned in Section~\ref{sec:background}, the execution time of an LLC hit can be different when the cache line is in M state than when it is in S state.
-This can be utilized by the attacker to \textit{create observable cache state changes on victim's cache access}: Before the victim accesses the shared cache line (between the victim and attacker), Trojan executes prefetchw on this line, bringing it into his private cache, and this will change the state of the cache line to M as well as invalidating the copies of this cache line in the victim's and Spy's private caches (if they exist), as shown in step \ding{172} in Figure~\ref{pr}.
-Then if the victim accesses this cache line, according to MESI protocol, the state will be changed from M to S, and a copy of this cache line in S state will be filled into the victim's private cache (step \ding{173} in the left path in Figure~\ref{pr}).
+Trojan and Spy should be located on different cores, which are also both different than the victim's core, i.e., Trojan, Spy, and the victim all run on different cores.
+As mentioned in Section~\ref{cache}, the execution times of a remote private cache hit and an LLC hit are different.
+The Prefetch+Reload attacker uses this timing difference to observe cache state changes caused by the victim's accesses.
+Specifically, before the victim accesses the target shared cache line, Trojan executes \texttt{PREFETCHW} on this cache line, which invalidates the copies of this cache line in the victim's and Spy's private caches (if they exist), and places a copy of this cache line (in M state) in Trojan's private cache, as shown in Step 1 of Figure~\ref{pr}.
+Then, if the victim accesses this cache line, according to MESI, the coherence state changes from M to S, and the copy of this cache line in the LLC is updated (although the content did not change, see Section~\ref{cache}) and is now valid (Step 2 in the left path of Figure~\ref{pr}).